Jessie-Watt/Northwind-Traders-Analysis/README.md

 - [ ]  Importation of the ‘Northwind Traders Dataset’ dataset into Power BI Desktop
 - [ ]  To determine the total quantity ordered, average unit price by product, average quantity ordered, the total discount
 - [ ]  To determine the maximum period required to deliver products.
-- [ ]  To determine the average quantity sold by product name, average freight by country, average sales per year, total unit sold by product catergory, and the freight rate by shipping mode
+- [ ]  To determine the average quantity sold by product name, average freight by country, average sales per year, total unit price by catergory, and freight rate by shipping mode
 - [ ]  A slicer will be used to visualize the trend by different years
 - [ ]  A dashboard to monitor the traders market sales will also be developed dataset.